Blairex/Blairex/README.md

 - 🤝 Enjoy exploring open source and sharing what I learn

-#### 📫 Connect with me
+#### Connect with me

+I’m always happy to chat about tech, Linux, open source, or programming in general.
+Feel free to reach out, share ideas, or just say hi!

 - 🐧 Strong believer in Linux and FOSS
-- 📖 Love diving deep into how tech works under the hood
+- 📖 Love exploring how technology works under the hood
-- 💬 Always happy to discuss and help with tech
+- 💬 Open to discussions, collaboration, and helping others